The Peach Music Festival

-The Peach Music Festival is a music festival started by the Allman Brothers Band and Live Nation Entertainment that has been held annually since 2012 at the Pavilion at Montage Mountain and Montage Mountain Ski Resort in Scranton, Pennsylvania.
-One exception was in 2020.
+The Peach Music Festival is a music festival started by the Allman Brothers Band and produced by Live Nation Entertainment that has been held annually since 2012 at the Pavilion at Montage Mountain and Montage Mountain Ski Resort in Scranton, Pennsylvania.
+It had been held every year since its inception, except in 2020.

 History

-The Peach Music Festival was billed as the first ever Allman Brothers inspired music festival in northeastern Pennsylvania, and attracts thousands of people each year.
-Festival-goers are encouraged to shop at the many food and craft vendors on the grounds of the festival and are offered free access to the Montage Mountain Ski Resort, which is transformed into a large water park in the summer months, giving them the opportunity to utilize the park's many water rides and attractions while listening to the musicians performing.
+The Peach Music Festival was billed as the first ever Allman Brothers-inspired music festival in northeastern Pennsylvania, and attracts thousands of people each year.
+Festival-goers are encouraged to shop at the many food and craft vendors on the grounds of the festival and are offered free access to the Montage Mountain Ski Resort.
+Which is transformed into a large water park in the summer months, allowing festival goers to use the park's many water rides and attractions while listening to the musicians performing.
 Camping and RV Parking is also offered on the grounds.
 The festival takes place in late-July over the course of four days, from Thursday to Sunday, and has a variety of different musical performers, and special events each day.

 The COVID-19 pandemic in 2020 caused the 9th to be cancelled and deferred to 2021.
+The 2024 edition of the festival was cancelled.

 Festival lineups

+2023

+The Peach Music Festival 2023 took place from June 29 to July 2, headlined by Tedeschi Trucks Band, Goose, My Morning Jacket and Ween.

 2022

-The Peach Music Festival 2022 took place from June 30 to July 3,headlined by Billy Strings, Joe Russo’s Almost Dead, Trey Anastasio Band and Black Crowes.
+The Peach Music Festival 2022 took place from June 30 to July 3, headlined by Billy Strings, Joe Russo’s Almost Dead, Trey Anastasio Band and Black Crowes.

 2021

-After skipping 2020 because of the Covid-19 pandemic, The Peach Music Festival 2021 took place from July 1 to July 4, headlined by Pigeons Playing Ping Pong (2 sets), Joe Russo’s Almost Dead (2 sets), Oysterhead, and The String Cheese Incident (2 sets).
+After the 2020 event was canceled due to the COVID-19 pandemic, The Peach Music Festival 2021 took place from July 1 to July 4, and headlined by Pigeons Playing Ping Pong (2 sets), Joe Russo’s Almost Dead (2 sets), Oysterhead, and The String Cheese Incident (2 sets).

 2019

-The Peach Music Festival 2019 took place from July 25 to July 28, headlined by String Cheese Incident (3 sets), Trey Anastasio Band (2 sets) and Phil Lesh & Friends.
+The Peach Music Festival 2019 took place from July 25-28, headlined by String Cheese Incident (3 sets), Trey Anastasio Band (2 sets) and Phil Lesh & Friends.

 2018

-The Peach Music Festival 2018 was held July 19 thru July 22.
-Headliners were Phil Lesh & the Terrapin Family band, Gov't mule and JRAD.
-Late night set with "Dark Side Of The Mule".
-Dickey Betts played with his band joined by his son Duane.
+The Peach Music Festival 2018 was held July 19-22.
+Headliners were Phil Lesh & the Terrapin Family Band, Gov't Mule, and JRAD.
+A late night set with "Dark Side Of The Mule" was also featured, and Dickey Betts and his band were joined by his son Duane.